THE-STAR-OF-THE-SHOW/THE-STAR-OF-THE-SHOW/README.md

 ## 🌸 About Me

-🌈 I love my toon handlers!!
+🌈 Please...i hate being third wheeled..
 🌸 Big fan of my friends
 ✨ I enjoy roleplaying and being creative
 💫 Always hanging out in my shop,so come on by!